genekellyjr/LOTR-Subs/README.md

 ```
 * Subtitle Edit's Tesseract 5 OCR to convert to SRT with correct timings.
 Edit each line manually, many I's are |'s, misses most accent marks.
 Better than bianary.
 * Save SRT as original.
 Save as SRT as translated for edits.
-* Load in the movie to Subtitle Edit, use FOTR subs from https://subscene.com/u/1418112 (thx to the user Dietrich!) as a guide for general times Sindarin/Quenya/Black Speech happen (timings aren't quite right due to Disc1+Disc2 combo differing prob idk).
+* Load in the movie to Subtitle Edit, use FOTR subs from https://subscene.com/u/1418112 as a guide for general times Sindarin/Quenya/Black Speech happen (timings aren't quite right due to Disc1+Disc2 combo differing prob idk).
 * Add them all in painfully.
 Pre-embedded subs require Sindarin to be on 1 line only.
 * Use http://www.arwen-undomiel.com/elvish/fotr.html & https://www.elvish.org/gwaith/movie_fotr.htm to check translation quality, catch few missing.
 * Any text like: `GANDALF: <i>I am a...` needs an extra space to match the original sub spacing like `GANDALF: <i> I am a...`.